Teaching and Leadership Resources

 ACS regular issues calls for proposals to tackle key topics through collaborative research, working groups and the creation and presentation of workshops.
 The emphasis is on forming groups across member colleges along academic subject or leadership function expertise.
 A key example is the work in the summer of 2020 to create and produce workshops and teaching resources on the topic of teaching pedagogies during the pandemic.
 Links to the outcomes of these groups are provided on our Teaching and Leadership Resource pages.

-Calls for proposals are sent to members for distribution and announced in our Membership Community area.
+Calls for proposals are announced on the ACS home page, sent to members for distribution and provided in our Membership Community area.

 Financial Support through Grants